 But we’d love to let you into a little beauty secret.

-So how does this takes place, on a cellular level?
+So how does this take place on a cellular level?

-Your skin is a fascinating inter-cellular communication system; it completely renews itself every 28 days.
+Your skin is a fascinating inter-cellular communication system; that completely renews itself every 28 days.

-But as we reach our 30’s, this cellular renewal process slows down, and several metabolic changes take place:
+But by the time you reach your 30s, this cellular renewal process slows down, and several metabolic changes take place:

 - skin becomes visibly dull and sallow